Saint-Erblon, Ille-et-Vilaine

 Saint-Erblon (/fr/; Sant-Ervlon-an-Dezerzh) is a commune in the Ille-et-Vilaine department in Brittany in northwestern France.
+The commune of Pont-Péan was created in 1986 from part of the commune of Saint-Erblon.

 Population

 Inhabitants of Saint-Erblon are called saint-erblonnais in French.
+Population data refer to the commune in its geography as of January 2025.